-Patients usually receive treatments three times a week for several months at a dermatologist’s office or clinic.
+Patients usually receive a UVB psoriasis treatment three times a week for several months at a dermatologist’s office or clinic.
 Before beginning treatment, patients are generally evaluated to determine the maximum amount of light they can tolerate without developing erythema, or reddening of the skin (the Minimal Erythema Dose (MED)).
-Treatment begins at a lower exposure (50% MED, for example), and the exposure is gradually raised.
+Treatment begins at a lower exposure and is gradually raised.

-To improve effectiveness, NB-UVB is sometimes used in combination with topical treatments such as vitamin D3 analogues (calcipotriene) or retinoids (tazarotene) or with systemic medications.
+To improve effectiveness, NB-UVB is sometimes used in combination with topical treatments such as vitamin D3 analogues (calcipotriene), retinoids (tazarotene), or with systemic medications.

 How well do they work?